-In addition to English and mathematics, we give focus on the children’s physical and creative development.
+In addition to English and mathematics, we give focus on the children’s physical and creative progression.
 Special subjects such as physical education, music and Japanese are integrated in our curriculum and taught by specialist teachers with the support of class teachers.

 We want our kindergarten to be a place where children are eager to come every day to play with friends and have fun learning.
-Our main goal is to have children enjoy every moment at school, and while they are having fun, equip them with all of the tools and knowledge that will make them shine.
+Our main goal is to have children enjoy every moment at school and while they are having fun, equip them with all of the tools and knowledge that will make them shine.
 We are committed to the continuous improvement of our facilities and educational environment to maintain the highest quality in early childhood education.

-We have outside play time in our playground and sandpit area as well as Physical Education lessons in our indoor gym with special activities designed to nurture the gross motor skills of young children.
+We have outside play time in our playground and sandpit area as well as physical education lessons in our indoor gym with special activities designed to nurture the gross motor skills of young children.

-In Math, students learn about counting and cardinality to 100, graphing, classifying and grouping objects, bi-dimensional and tri-dimensional shapes, patterning, nonstandard measurement, ordinal numbers, addition and subtraction within 20, story problems, and time and calendar concepts.
+In math, students learn about counting and cardinality to 100, graphing, classifying and grouping objects, bi-dimensional and tri-dimensional shapes, patterning, nonstandard measurement, ordinal numbers, addition and subtraction with numbers up to 20, story problems, and time-and-calendar concepts.
 Students use hands-on manipulatives, play games, and engage in multi-sensory activities to develop number sense and link mathematical concepts to their daily lives and experiences.

 Science and Social Studies

-We adopt a theme-based approach for our Science and Social Studies curriculum.
+We adopt a theme-based approach for our science and social studies curriculum.
 The themes will be the same for all grade levels, although lessons will be differentiated in difficulty depending on the children’s age-group.
 The whole kindergarten will have an event for each theme.

-End of Theme Party
+End of Theme Celebration

 2021 Academic Year